ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 > Service design improves the experiences of both the user and employee by designing, aligning, and optimizing an organization’s operations to better support customer journeys.
 (Nielsen Norman Group)\[https://www.nngroup.com/articles/service-design-101/\]

-I view service design as _making services usable_.
-Service design looks for strengths and weaknesses and then improving.
+I view service design as _making services that are usable_.
+Service design looks for strengths and weaknesses of any existing or proposed service and then improving.
 It is about being strategic, researching, analysing, understanding what needs to be done and then doing.

 #### What outcomes will you be expecting from doing service design work?